CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-10.md

       ![](../media/clone101.png)

 1. Now, create the workspace for your **Expense Tracker** application by creating the required files and folders.
-To do so, select **Explorer** from the left pane, and choose the appropriate file or folder icons to create a new file or folder as per the workspace structure of your application.
+To do so, create the appropriate file or folder icons to create a new file or folder as per the workspace structure of your application.

     ![](../media/file12.png)